KevinJSS/VolansShop_Project/README.md

 # VOLANS SHOP
 Volans Shop is a web application developed in 2021 as a project assignment for a course at University of Costa Rica; to manage supplies, requisitions, movements and orders of this clothing store.
-Implementing Client and Server sides.
+Implementing the Client and Server sides.

 ### Build with:
 - HTML